z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Morphology/Core/Morphology.md

 Morphology is the branch of linguistics concerned with the form and internal structure of words.
 It examines how morphemes—the smallest units of meaning—combine to create words.

 > **Katamba (1993):**
-> "Morphology deals with the rules governing word formation."
+> "... morphology, the study of the internal structure of words..."

 ## Related Topics